erezoren/insurance_advisor/README.md

 ## Design

-* The API has a single POST interface 'localhost:3000/api/v1', it is versioned to make it easy to support new demands while staying backward compatible.
+* The API has a single POST entry point 'localhost:3000/api/v1', it is versioned to make it easy to support new demands while staying backward compatible.

-* Each incoming request (json object) will first go throw the riskRequestValidatorMiddleWare, which is a middleware function, Making use of the simple [node_rules]('https://www.npmjs.com/package/node-rules') module, to evaluate the request and throw an error (400 bad request) if found.
+* Each incoming request (json object) will first go through the riskRequestValidatorMiddleWare, which is a middleware function, Making use of the simple [node_rules]('https://www.npmjs.com/package/node-rules') module, to evaluate the request and throw an error (400 bad request) if found.
   A list of static evaluation rules is created once when server loads, and when a request arrives the rules engine evaluates it after being wrapped by the
   RiskProfileRequest class that all it does is handling the request body into a formed class object.